Ly-sec/PalBot/README.md

 The whitelist is disabled by default so if you want to change that, use the `/whitelist` command.

 # Commands
-`/Server` - Gives you basic informations about your Palworld server.
+`/server` - Gives you basic informations about your Palworld server.
 Be aware though that the "current Players" is not always correct.
 Gamedig maybe fetches that wrong, not sure.

 `/rcon-edit` - A simple way of managing the people that should be allowed to use the RCON commands.
 This is made possible through discords role system.

-`/rcon` - This is where the magic happens.
-You're able to send messages to the server, save the server and also shut the server off.
+`/broadcast` - Let's you send messages to the server.

+`/save` - Let's you save the server.

+`/shutdown` - Lets you turn off the server (with specific delay (seconds) and a text).

 `/whitelist` - Ability to enable/disable the whitelist.

 `/whitelist-edit` - Gives you the option to add/remove users (steamId) from the whitelist.

+`/players` - Displays a list of players, ther userId and their SteamId.

 More commands are planned as soon as we get more informations on how the servers exactly work!